microsoft/playwright-testing-service/docs/troubleshooting.md

 Search for any instances of `pause()` in your code and comment them out.

-## Tests are failing with error: "browserType.launch: Chromium distribution 'chrome'"

-The service currently does not support testing on Google Chrome and Microsoft Edge.
-We are working on building this support.

 ## The time displayed in the browser is different from my local time